hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 # Summary of the Cuboid Repo

 This repo is a simplified version of the code I used to get all the nets that fold the 11x1x1 and 5x3x2 cuboids.
-Though it's slower than the more complicated and optimized code in the weirdmathstuff repo, this repo is fast enough to find all of the 8x1x1 and 5x2x1 cuboid within 2 days (the optimized version only takes 4 hours).
+Though it's slower than the more complicated and optimized code in the weirdmathstuff repo, this repo is fast enough to find all of the 8x1x1 and 5x2x1 nets within 2 days (the optimized version only takes 4 hours).

 I think I'll explain the simplified code, and then explain all the optimizations later.